ascherbakov686/puppet-rsyslog/README.md

     user: youruser@%
 ```

+#### Logging from a Rsyslog Client machine to a MySQL remote database
 To send log messages to a remote database from a client, first insert module name in client classes hiera .yaml definition:
 ```
   - "rsyslog::database_clientonly"
 ```
+Keep in mind that `rsyslog::database_clientonly` module is in conflict with `rsyslog::database`.
+Make sure you remote if defined in Rsyslog client hostname .yaml or .json definition.

 Rsyslog db remote hiera definition example:
 ```